-At the same time Manifold is exceptionally adept at working with and very fast at connecting to DBMS servers like Oracle, PostgreSQL, DB2 or SQL Server, so fast that Manifold will take full advantage of the best performance those systems can provide.
+At the same time Manifold is exceptionally adept at working with and very fast at connecting to DBMS servers like Oracle, PostgreSQL, DB2 or SQL Server.
+Manifold itself is so fast that Manifold will take full advantage of the best performance those systems can provide.
 That makes Manifold a great console for working with multiple different DBMS databases at once, with big data stored locally in the project file, or with big data stored in external DBMS servers or both at the same time.

 For example, the products link seen in the illustration above is a Manifold .map project file called products that was linked into the project.
 Manifold can then work with such linked-in projects with zero loss of performance no matter how big the linked-in project may be, just as if the contents of those linked-in projects were saved locally within the session's own project file.
 Working with linked project files is so fast that we would never guess they were linked files from performance alone if we did not see in the project file they were marked with a yellow database cylinder.

 There are many ways to get data into project:

-Open an existing Manifold or Manifold .map project file.
+Open an existing Manifold .map project file that already has data in it.

 Import data into the project from a file.
 See the Importing and Linking topic.

 Link data into the project from a file.
 See the Importing and Linking topic.

-Create - New Data Source, a more sophisticated form of linking, often used with servers.
+Create - New Data Source, a more sophisticated form of linking, usually used with servers.
 See the Importing and Linking topic.

-Copy and Paste data from different Manifold sessions.
+Copy and Paste data from other Manifold sessions.

-Write scripts and programs to create new data or to acquire it.
+Write queries, scripts and programs to create new data or to acquire it.

 Use File - Open to open a Manifold .map project file or a Manifold .mxb archive file.

 Newer .map files in Release 9 or later versions will open instantly, populating the Project pane with the contents of the .map file.